 Facing challenges and determining to succeed in spite of obstacles is an admirable character trait.
 Ecclesiastes teaches there is more to success than overcoming challenges and realizing goals.
 In one brief but profound six-word sentence, Solomon provides the defining secret for meaning and fulfillment in life:

 The simplicity of Solomon’s instruction belies the profound truth communicated.
 No matter how great your achievements, no matter how spectacular your success, if you leave God out of the picture, your life will be hollow, empty and unsatisfying—all is vanity.

-Adam and Eve learned this truth through a life-changing experience that created grave consequences for humanity.
+Adam and Eve experienced this truth.
 They aspired to achieve god-like status by dodging God and acting contrary to His stated will.
 It cost them the one thing that brings true fulfillment in life—a relationship with God.

 The imperative to fear and obey God is personal.
 Solomon described this priority saying, “For this is man’s all” (v.
 13).
-In plain English, this is each man’s reason for being.
-You fulfill your purpose and enjoy a meaningful life when you grasp and live out the imperative to, “Fear God and keep His commandments” (v.
+In plain English, this is each man’s reason for being alive.
+We fulfill purpose and enjoy a meaningful life when we grasp and live out the imperative to, “Fear God and keep His commandments” (v.
 13).

-Each day brings a new dawn.
 Move forward!
-Face challenges!
-Overcome obstacles!
+Face the challenges!
+Overcome the obstacles!
 Achieve your goals!
-Determine to make today a spectacular success!
-But, more importantly, fulfill your destiny by honoring God and determining to live for Him.
+Determine to make every day a spectacular success!
+But more importantly, honor God and determine to live for Him.
 Herein lies the secret to fulfillment in life.

 1) The Secret to Fulfillment In Life, as in Ecclesiastes 12:13-14.
 (All images used for illustrative purposes) (Photo credits: Pixabay/Enhancements and photo montage, MKM Portfolios)